“World Backup Day” is March 31. Is your business backed up properly?

-The Mozy survey of more than 640 SMBs was conducted by independent research firm Compass Partners to identify employees and executives’ habits and attitudes about backup and data security.
+These statistics are from a recent Mozy survey of more than 640 small-to-midsize businesses in the U.S. The survey was conducted by independent research firm Compass Partners – to identify employees and executives’ habits and attitudes about backup and data security.
 The survey found that a significant number of SMBs don’t implement safe backup strategies – despite well-documented risks for loss of sensitive client and company data.
-Incredibly, 60 percent of companies surveyed do not budget for any form of backup; and only 15 percent of SMBs use remote, automatic online backup.